Instructor: Chris Vales, chris.vales@dartmouth.edu, Kemeny 209

 Refer to the Student Handbook for additional information.

 Schedule conflicts.
-Students expecting schedule conflicts with course activities due to religious observances or participation in athletic events should inform the instructor as soon as possible to discuss appropriate adjustments.
+Students anticipating schedule conflicts with course activities due to religious observances or participation in athletic events should inform the instructor as soon as possible to discuss appropriate adjustments.

 Disabilities.
 Students who want to request disability accommodations approved by the Student Accessibility Services office should inform the instructor as soon as possible.